-Join Eric Wing for an in-depth discussion in this video Setting up the tool palettes, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Setting up the tool palettes, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - How do we get our objects into our drawings?…There are quite a few different ways to do this.…The objective of this video is…to create a brand new drawing.…This drawing will serve as a basic menu…for our objects.…We will then use our palette to drag in a sprinkler.…Then we're gonna create a brand new palette…and add the sprinkler to our new custom palette.…So, to begin with, let's jump into Autocad MEP…in the Get Started area under Start Drawing.…Let's go to the Templates panel,…click the little drop down here…to the right of the templates.…